leondz/hatespeechdata/README.md

 We accept entries to our catalogue based on pull requests to the `README.md` file.
 The dataset must be avaliable for download to be included in the list.
 If you want to add an entry, follow these steps!

+* Please send just one dataset addition/edit at a time - edit it in, then save.
+This will make everyone's life easier (including yours!)
 * Go to the README.md file and click the edit button in the top right corner of the file.

 <img width="1239" alt="Pasted Graphic" src="https://user-images.githubusercontent.com/22522221/150790020-ecbc6eea-3cf1-4134-ad51-a8a6334cfc2f.png">